Multicloud: The Key to Preventing Downtime and Ensuring Operational Continuity

 Initial costs

-Data Consistency
+Data consistency

-Security and Compliance
+Security and compliance

 Key tools for multicloud

-- Kubernetes: Vendor-agnostic container orchestration
+- Kubernetes: Provider-agnostic container orchestration

-- Terraform: Infrastructure as a cross-platform code
+- Terraform: Multi-platform infrastructure as code

 - Istio/Service Mesh: Traffic management between distributed services